fhiso/legacy-format/serialization-redux.md

 is to aid implementations in handling unknown extensions without the overhead of a full discovery mechanism.

-{.example ...} Suppose that `http://terms.fhiso.org/sources/authorName` is a subtype of `http://terms.fhiso.org/elf/AUTH` that provides additional structural information within the payload.
+{.example ...} Suppose that `http://terms.fhiso.org/sources/authorName` is a subtype of `http://terms.fhiso.org/elf/AUTH` that provides additional structural information within the *payload*.
 An implementation might create the mapping

 | Tag  | IRIs                                        |
 |------|---------------------------------------------|